solita/solita.github.com/_posts/2018-08-30-fullstack-typed-api-with-typescript.md

 ```

 Using the new syntax introduced in TypeScript 3.0, we can combine these
-functions into one, and also provide a third one taking two parameters:
+functions into one, and also provide a version, which takes two parameters:

 ```ts
 // the first any? here is body type, the second is query parameters